mpkerr/pysudoku/README.md

 ------

 The basic approach is to reduce a game board, or, equivalently, to eliminate possible cell values.
-Much of the extend sudoku game inventory essentially reduces to the application of basic logical invariants.
+Much of the extant sudoku game inventory essentially reduces to the application of basic logical invariants.
 More complex games involve a recursive tree search where multiple possible moves remain after invariant removal.